surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

+= 6.21.2-dev.1 =

+(2020/02/18) Moved the Schema Type option, in the Document SSO metabox, above / before the Open Graph Type.

 = 6.21.1 =

 (2020/02/17) Updated the WPBakery Visual Composer jQuery event handling bug check, which is apparently fixed in WPBakery Visual Composer v6.1.0.

-= 6.21.0 =

-(2020/02/16) Added support for the Rate my Post plugin.
-Added support for clearing third-party cache plugins.
-Added new buttons in the SSO &gt; Tools and Actions page.